 The following generally describes the knowledge and ability required to enter the job and/or be learned within a short period of time in order to successfully perform the assigned duties.

-Principles and practices of contract development and administration.
+Advanced principles and practices of program development and administration.

 Principles and practices of municipal budget preparation and administration.

 Principles of supervision, training, and performance evaluation.